Lucas-Barrios/lab_llm_judges_Lucas_Barrios/benchmark_audit.md

 ### Verdict
 - [x] **Adapt it**

-Don't run GAIA questions against Kairos_new directly — the domains don't match.
-Instead, use GAIA's question design structure to build Kairos-specific evaluation questions that follow the same pattern: questions with a single verifiable correct answer that require the system to chain multiple steps.
+Don't run GAIA questions against the system of this consulting firm directly — the domains don't match.
+Instead, use GAIA's question design structure to build this firm's specific evaluation questions that follow the same pattern: questions with a single verifiable correct answer that require the system to chain multiple steps.
 Example: *"Trigger a research run for 'Studio 54 Wellness Berlin', wait for completion, and return the competitor count from the generated report."* This gives GAIA-style end-to-end correctness testing anchored to the actual pipeline.

 ---